 The Copenhagen wheel is a part of quickly growing trend in Europe, China, and the U.S. However, here we are not talking about something more powerful motorcycles, but the bikes by Superpedestrian that have small motors to give a little extra thrust as rider pedals.
 Well, the combination of software, hardware, and mobile app can reduce cost, increase uptime, and basically, it can make your entire bike share business model more efficient.

-The bikes can fix some of the problems autonomously.
-On the back end, an app helps to track which bikes need new batteries and other tune-ups.
 E-bike startups can remotely install software updates to the e-bike’s electronics.
 Talking about the features of the mobile app, check out some of the top features for users:

 Thus, if you as a e-bike startup want to ease the life of your riders, then you can think of such out-of-the-box solutions that will not only ease the commute, but also help users to track their riding habits.